BIO:

 My first pieces (around 2016) were massive colourful depictions of London in which I was trying to capture the energy and spirit of the moment.
 Since then I have been searching for ways to capture the beauty, feeling, and emotion I have within my head through the medium of paint, with the world as my subject.
 I scrutinise every part of my artistic process constantly to push my technique further into what I see in my head.
 This has led me to paint both en Plein Air and in the Studio in order to see my subject and paint exactly what the motif suggests to me without the limitation of time which is eliminated in the following studio work.

-Recently I have been lucky enough to receive numerous awards for my work, including the Green and stone prize for a painting at the Annual Chelsea Arts Society Exhibition, the Winsor and newton young artist award at the Royal institute of oil painters (3rd Place), The New Generation Award at the RSMA, and the Emerging artist prize from the Royal institute of Oil painters 2021.
-I’m currently a candidate for the wapping group of artists.
+Recently I have been lucky enough to receive numerous awards for my work, including the Green and stone prize for a painting at the Annual Chelsea Arts Society Exhibition, the Winsor and newton young artist award at the Royal institute of oil painters (1st place in 2023 and 3rd in 2021), The New Generation Award at the RSMA, and the Emerging artist prize from the Royal institute of Oil painters 2021.
+I am a full member of the Wapping Group of Artists and an Associate member of Chelsea Art Society.

 To summarise, I believe my artwork longs for authenticity in the expression of nature.
 Something that can be enjoyed and related to by people who have no connection to the place, a shared nostalgia.
 From here I plan to further develop my own voice within the art industry and build upon the knowledge of myself and my tools to present more interesting work to anyone and everyone who wants to see it.
 If you've made it this far, thank you for reading, and thank you for your support.
 Stay tuned for more updates and pieces as they're completed.
 Feel free to contact me through my email if you're interested in anything from press to buying work to my process to my materials or just to connect.
 If you're interested in seeing more of my processes and bts material I reccomend subscribing to my mailing list via the “Mailing List” tab.